funOCLUST: Clustering Functional Data with Outliers: Discussion

 The OCLUST algorithm has been extended to functional data.
 Using an assumption that cubic B-spline coefficients are multivariate normally distributed, the distribution of subset log-likelihoods was derived.
 This is the basis for the funOCLUST algorithm, which proceeds in two stages.
 First, functions are transformed using a cubic spline basis, and then the OCLUST algorithm is run, removing candidate outliers one-by-one until the target distribution is reached.

-The funOCLUST algorithm showed superior classification performance on both simulated and real datasets.
-Its outlier identification has error rates second only to {FIF}, but with the added benefit of clustering simultaneously.
-When applied to a real dataset on pedestrian traffic in Melbourne, funOCLUST identified certain significant dates as outliers and only misclassified public holidays.
+The funOCLUST algorithm showed good, consistent classification performance across a variety of simulation scenarios, achieving the largest mean ARI across scenarios.
+When applied to a real dataset on pedestrian traffic in Melbourne, funOCLUST identified certain significant dates as outliers and was able to recover whether the data came from a workday or weekend/holiday.
+On the NO$_\text{x}$ benchmark, the proposed method produced results on par with its comparitors.

-The funOCLUST marks the first extension to OCLUST to functional data.
+The funOCLUST algorithm marks the first extension to OCLUST to functional data.
 This paves the way for future two-stage extensions, including to multivariate and skewed functional data, and for an OCLUST in the model-based paradigm, where the functional decomposition is estimated within the expectation-maximization algorithm, allowing the model to adapt as outliers are removed.